On the differential geometry of numerical schemes and weak solutions of functional equations: Cauchy diffeology and smooth numerical schemes

-\begin{Proposition} If there exists two distinct points $x$ and $y$ in $X$ which are connected by a smooth path $\gamma : [0;1] \rightarrow X, $ then is not smooth. \end{Proposition} 12pt
+When $(X,\p)=(Y,\p_0)$ as diffeological spaces, we shall use the notation $\mcc(X)$ instead of $\mcc(X,X).$ There exists two naive "natural" diffeologies on $\mcc(X):$ \begin{itemize} \item As an infinite product, $X^\N$ carries a natural diffeology $\p_\N,$ and by the inclusion $\mcc(X) \subset X^\N,$ the set $\mcc(X)$ can be endowed with the subset diffeology. \item If $X$ is complete, $\mcc(X)$ can be equipped with the pull-back diffeology \end{itemize} {{}The two diffeologies cannot be compared}, as it is shown in next proposition:

-\textbf{Proof.} Let \textbf{x} be the constant Cauchy sequence which converges to $x,$ and let \textbf{y} be the constant Cauchy sequence which converges to $y.$ Let us define a path $\Gamma: [0;1]\rightarrow \mcc(X)$ by the relations, for $n\geq 0:$
+\begin{Proposition} If there exists two distinct points $x$ and $y$ in $X$ which are connected by a smooth path $\gamma : [0;1] \rightarrow X, $ then is not smooth. \end{Proposition} \begin{proof} Let \textbf{x} be the constant Cauchy sequence which converges to $x,$ and let \textbf{y} be the constant Cauchy sequence which converges to $y.$ Let us define a path $\Gamma: [0,1]\rightarrow \mcc(X)$ by the relations, for $n\geq 0:$

 This path is smooth for $\p_\N,$ and